Following up on my previous post, What Austerity?, I thought I’d share this great chart:

 Suddenly, everywhere you look, “austerity” has become a 4 letter word.
 Clearly it wasn’t excessive spending that caused too much debt.
 Surely we didn’t hit a financial crisis in spite of excessive spending, nope, it is all the fault of austerity.

-In the rush to avoid supporting anything that could be viewed as “austerity” we have lost sight of what . . .
+In the rush to avoid supporting anything that could be viewed as “austerity” we have lost sight of . . .

 Copyright © 2014 Frank Voisin.
 All Rights Reserved.
 Content may not be copied, distributed, re-transmitted, or re-posted in any form without prior approval.
 Any quotes must include credit to the author including a link to the original source.